 That is, “God does not prevent the plottings of wicked men.”
 But “He causes their devices to work for good to those who…maintain their faith and loyalty.”

-As such, let us remember that our experience from trial and affliction is “worth all the pain it costs.”
+As such, let us remember that “the experience to be gained in the furnace of trial and affliction is worth all the pain it costs.”

-He “prepares them to meet emergencies.”
-By doing so, we can “accomplish the great purpose” God has for us.
+He prepares us to meet emergencies so that we can “accomplish the great purpose” He has for us.